xinulsw/linetc/docs/rg/intermediate_strategy.rst

 na liście wykonanych ruchów.

-[Robots that attack two moves away often form a perimeter around the enemy (a good thing) but it prevents your own bots from ruch across the line.
+[Robots that attack two moves away often form a perimeter around the enemy (a good thing) but it prevents your own bots from run across the line.
 For that reason we can choose to not let a robot do an an adjacent_enemy2 attack if they are sitting in a taken spot.]